 Key Takeaways

-- There are five main types of pressure washer fittings: couplers, adapters, quick connect fittings, swivels, and splitters.
+- The five main fitting types are couplers, adapters, quick connects, swivels, and splitters.

 Types of Pressure Washer Fittings